UMass-Embodied-AGI/CHAIC/README.md

 ## 🤖 Creating a new agent

-First you should learn about the details of the observation.
+First, you should learn about the details of the observation.
 The environment returns each agent's observation every step, which is a dictionary that includes the following items:

-- **rgb**: RGB image of the current agent's view
+- **RGB**: RGB image of the current agent's view
 - **depth**: depth image of the current agent's view
-- **camera_matrix**: the camera matrix of current agent's ego camera
+- **camera_matrix**: the camera matrix of the current agent's ego camera
-- **FOV**: the field of view of current agent's ego camera
+- **FOV**: the field of view of the current agent's ego camera
 - **agent**: a list of length 6 that contains the current position (x, y, z) and forward (fx, fy, fz) of the agent, formatted as [x, y, z, fx, fy, fz].
-- **held_objects**: all the objects that current agent is holding.
+- **held_objects**: all the objects that the current agent is holding.
 It is a list of length 2 that contains the information of the object that is held in the agent's two hands.
-Each object's information contains its name, type and a unique id.
+Each object's information contains its name, type, and a unique id.
 If it's a container, it also includes the information of the objects in it.
-- **status**: the status of current action, which is a number from 0 to 2.
-0 for 'ongoing', 1 for 'failure', 2 for 'success'.
+- **status**: the status of the current action, which is a number from 0 to 2.
+0 for 'ongoing', 1 for 'failure', and 2 for 'success'.
 - **current_frames**: the number of frames passed
 - **valid**: whether the last action of the agent is valid
 - **previous_action** & **previous_status**: all previous actions of the agent and their corresponding status

-To create a new agent, you must create a python file in a folder named 'agent' in the root directory of the repository, and write your own agent in it.
+To create a new agent, you must create a Python file in a folder named 'agent' in the root directory of the repository, and write your own agent in it.
 You must create a class named 'PlanAgent' and implement the following two functions in the class:

 ```python
 def reset(self, obs, info):